Venom-Biochem-Lab/venome/docs/database.md

 **If you DON'T care about losing data**, consider simply editing the [`init.sql`](../backend/init.sql) with the updated schema, and reloading the db with this file as outlined in the [Previous Section](#reloading-from-the-initsql).

+> **Important**
+> As of now, we don't care about losing user data since we haven't deployed the system.
+> The following is a problem for future us.

 **If you DO care about losing data** we need to be more careful.
 Consider making a [Backup](#backups) first.
 Then doing the previous method.
 Then you can manually copy over the insert statements from the dump into the init.sql until we figure out a better way to make modifications.

 **Shell Method** You can also make alterations to the current table and schema with [modifications](https://www.postgresql.org/docs/current/ddl-alter.html) on the `venome-postgres` psql shell which I showed you how to access in the [PostgreSQL Shell](#postgresql-shell) previous section.
 You will need to make backups and reinsert these changes into the init.sql so everyone else also gets these alterations.